Lithuanian Artists’ Association

 Chairwoman Edita Utariene

-Lithuanian Artists’ Association (LLA) was founded on 20th of September, 1935.
+Lithuanian Artists’ Association (LAA) was founded on 20th of September, 1935.
 In August 1940 it was reorganised into Lithuanian SSR Artists’ Association subordinate to the USSR Artists’ Association.
 In 1989 Lithuanian artists separated from the USSR Artists’ Association and an independent, public, non-profit creative organisation (presently, Association) was established.
 It pursues the goals of its predecessor, established in 1935.

-LLA unites 1402 members.
+LAA unites 1402 members.
 It encourages and popularizes their creative production.
 The association undertakes copyright protection, and supports legal, social and moral interests of its members.
-LLA initiates various artistic projects independently, as well as in cooperation with other artistic organizations and public institutions.
+LAA initiates various artistic projects independently, as well as in cooperation with other artistic organizations and public institutions.
 LAA members belong to the Sections of Figurative, Applied Arts, Fine Arts, and establish production companies and funds in the manner prescribed by laws.

 In 2001 Lithuanian Artists’ Association established three equivalent annual awards and golden Insignians of the LLA for creative achievements of the year.